xamenyap/personal-blog/content/posts/hello-world.md

 As I'm getting older it's harder for me to remember things while I realize there are more things I need to learn.
 Improving my memory is important.
 Jotting things down so that I can revise later is also a good alternative.

 Go is a powerful programming language, and has been my "main" programming language for a few years by the time this post is being written.
-I'm excited to learn about Hugo, and hopefully I can create something fun with it.
+I'm excited to learn [Hugo](https://gohugo.io), and hopefully I can create something fun with it.
 In this post I am sharing a basic tutorial of creating a blog using Hugo, and deploy it to a github page.
 This is what I achieved in a 2-hour session (yeah, I know, you can probably finish this in less than 2 hours, I'm getting old and slow!) of reading Hugo documents and repeating trial-and-error.

 The first thing to do, is to install Hugo.
-I'm gonna assume that you're using a Mac, and have already installed brew.
+I'm gonna assume that you're using a Mac, and have already installed [brew](https://brew.sh).
 Run this command in your terminal of choice.
 ```
 $ brew install hugo
 ```